MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-ssrs-reports-to-power-bi.md

 If your RDL reports rely on features [not yet supported by Power BI paginated reports](../paginated-reports-faq.md#what-paginated-report-features-in-ssrs-arent-yet-supported-in-power-bi), you can plan to redevelop them as [Power BI reports](../consumer/end-user-reports.md).
 Even if your RDL reports can migrate, we recommend you consider modernizing them as Power BI reports, when it makes sense.

-If your RDL reports need to retrieve data from _on-premises relational data sources_, they cannot use single sign-on (SSO).
-Currently, all data retrieval from these sources must be done by using the security context of the _gateway data source user account_.
-This limitation, however, does not apply to SQL Server Analysis Services.
-For more information, see [Manage your data source - Analysis Services](../service-gateway-enterprise-manage-ssas.md).
+If your RDL reports need to retrieve data from _on-premises data sources_, they cannot use single sign-on (SSO).
+Currently, all data retrieval from these sources will be done by using the security context of the _gateway data source user account_.

 Generally, Power BI paginated reports are optimized for **printing**, or **PDF generation**.
 Power BI reports are optimized for **exploration and interactivity**.
 For more information, see [When to use paginated reports in Power BI](report-paginated-or-power-bi.md).